 The thing to remember is that normal stress ends.
 In a work context, that means that there aren’t more demands or threats than can reasonably be handled.

 Toxic stress is what happens when you cannot relax because the stressors do not stop coming.
-That will interfere with your ability to rest and repair.
+This will interfere with your ability to rest and repair.
 There are medical problems that can appear in cases of toxic stress.

-• Heart disease and stroke,
+• Heart disease and stroke

-• Headaches, muscle, and joint pain,
+• Headaches, muscle and joint pain

-• Sleep problems and feeling tired all the time,
+• Sleep problems and feeling tired all the time

-• Mental health problems like mood swings, burnout, depression, substance-related problems, or anxiety,
+• Mental health problems like mood swings, burnout, depression, substance-related problems or anxiety

-• Tough time concentrating and focussing on tasks,
+• Difficulty concentrating and focusing on tasks

-• Changes in appetite and weight, and
+• Changes in appetite and weight

-• Higher injury and illness risk.
+• Higher injury and illness risk

 What causes work-related stress?

-Work stress can be caused by the type of work, the tools and space being used, and from how work is organized.
+Work stress can be caused by the type of work, the tools and space being used, and how work is organized.

 Some examples include: